Hactar-js/hactar/README.md

 Hactar is oriented towards tiny plugins that do one thing well (like for example, adding babel support), so listing them all here would be overwhelming.
 However, there are large plugins that serve as presets, they wrap multiple other plugins and configure them to work well with specific types of projects.
 Here are some of them;

 - [hactar-auto-installer](https://github.com/Hactar-js/hactar-auto-installer) A plugin that parses your imports and automatically installs missing dependencies.
-It is only plugin installed by default.
 - [hactar-babel](https://github.com/Hactar-js/hactar-babel) Provides all the babel plugins that do things like configure ES62105 preset, detect stage-0 features, react etc.

 You can find all the existing Hactar plugins by searching for _hactar_ on [npm](https://www.npmjs.com/search?q=hactar)